QuantEcon/lecture-python-advanced/source/rst/smoothing.rst

 We now turn to a finite-state Markov version of the model in which the consumer's  nonfinancial income is an exact function of a Markov state that takes one of :math:`N` values.

-We'll start with a setting in which in each version of our consumption-smoothing models, nonfinancial income is governed by a two-state Markov chain
+We'll start with a setting in which in each version of our consumption-smoothing model, nonfinancial income is governed by a two-state Markov chain
 (it's easy to generalize this to an :math:`N` state Markov chain).

 In particular, the *state*  :math:`s_t \in \{1, 2\}`  follows